Rhogger/Grid-Training/README.md

 This project was made in the 3nd module of Explorer level 3 - Rocketseat.

-In this project, the grid is practiced in css, media queries, animations, transitions and responsiveness.
+In this project, the grid is practiced in css, media queries, animations, transitions, responsiveness, filters, css variables, new pseudoclasses, clamp() and the scrollbar.

 <br>